 Best for: Enterprise accounts, long-term partnerships

-Setting Up Customer-Specific Pricing on Shopify B2B
+Setting Up Customer-Specific Pricing on Shopify Plus

 Step 1: Enable Shopify B2B Features